d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

 For each of the 177 galaxies, the occupancy profile parameters were determined by minimizing the weighted residual between the framework velocity curve and the observed $V_{\rm obs}$ across the galaxy's measured radii, subject to the ordering and monotonicity constraints described in §3.1.
 The amplitude $A_{\rm fw}$ was determined by weighted least-squares against $V_{\rm obs}$ at each step.

 Two implementations were used in parallel.
 A web-based simulator with manual sliders allowed direct interactive fitting and was used both to develop the constraint structure and to fit individual galaxies by hand when needed.
-An evolutionary curve-fitting algorithm produced the bulk of the fits across the sample without manual intervention.
+An evolutionary curve-fitting algorithm was used as an initial seeding tool during development.
 The two implementations share the same forward model and the same constraint enforcement, so the parameter values produced by either are interpretable identically in terms of the framework's predictions.

-The fitting algorithm is not part of the apparatus in the experimental sense — it is a method of arriving at parameter values that satisfy the same hypothesis.
-A galaxy fit manually and a galaxy fit by the algorithm test the framework in the same way.
-The algorithm's only role is to save the labor of fitting 177 galaxies by hand.
-Section 6 discusses one observed limitation of the evolutionary algorithm — its tendency to settle into local optima on a subset of high-mass galaxies — and identifies which results in §5 are affected.
+The fits in the present version of this paper were initially seeded by the evolutionary curve-fitting algorithm and then refined by manual adjustment via the interactive fitter described in §3.
+Many galaxies received manual adjustment beyond the algorithm's seed configuration; in the supplementary preset file, this can be inspected directly — galaxies with three-decimal-place parameter values reflect manual tuning, while those stored at full double precision were left as the algorithm produced them.
+The evolutionary stage of the pipeline has since been deprecated; the working pipeline is the interactive fitter plus manual review.
+The authoritative record of each galaxy's fit is the preset file itself, which reproduces end-to-end via the rendering code as described in Appendix A.

 All fit-quality numbers reported in §5 are produced from the unmodified parameter values stored in the preset file accompanying this paper, and the corresponding figures are generated programmatically from those values together with the SPARC rotation-curve data.
 The pipeline is reproducible: given the preset file and the SPARC rotmod files, the figures and statistics in §5 can be reconstructed end-to-end by the rendering code included in the supplementary material.